Students at St. Mary’s University have a confidential student record containing financial and academic information.

 Because of the incremental nature of knowledge, missed lab sessions may create a hazardous situation.
 Students who are judged to have missed an unacceptable number of lab sessions in a course will be required to withdraw from that course.
 In cases involving critical course content, a single missed session may be judged as unacceptable.

-Human rights law has defined discrimination as the wrongful exercise of power, authority or control over others, whether intended or not, based on the following grounds: physical and mental disability, gender, sexual orientation, race, colour, ancestry, place of origin, ethnic origin, citizenship, religious beliefs, age, marital status, family status, socioeconomic status or source of income.
+Human rights law have defined discrimination as the wrongful exercise of power, authority or control over others, whether intended or not, based on the following grounds: physical and mental disability, gender, sexual orientation, race, colour, ancestry, place of origin, ethnic origin, citizenship, religious beliefs, age, marital status, family status, socioeconomic status or source of income.

 St. Mary’s University is committed to a campus free of discrimination and is dedicated to the highest standards of human equality and academic freedom.
 The University endorses these standards at every level of the institution and in all aspects of student, faculty and staff life while individuals or groups are acting in a capacity defined by their relationship with the University.